Maximising Benefits With Best Practice

 Governance and Compliance

 The charity is governed by its Articles of Association which were updated in 2012 to reflect its revised role following the closure of its school.
+Because of the pandemic, the Articles were further updated to regularise virtual meetings in September 2020.
 As a Registered Charity and a Company Limited By Guarantee, these articles are filed with the Charity Commission and Companies House for England and Wales.
 Annual reports are submitted to both these regulatory authorities in compliance with their requirements.
 The charity has structures, systems and procedures to ensure its proper governance and management.
 Full details of these can be found in the Trustees’ Annual Report of our which also lists the Trustees.

 Delamere’s FORMAL policies are based on the above values and can be downloaded on the right.
 These policies are reviewed and updated as needed.
 In particular, we are committed to ensuring our activities safeguard and promote the welfare of children and we expect all volunteers, and the organisations we support, to share this commitment.
 The charity has structures, systems and procedures to ensure its proper governance and management.
 Full details of these can be found in the Trustees’ Annual Report of our which also lists the Trustees.